 See the mentor-led version →Founder · TrueDirectory

-Firoz Ahmed is the founder of TrueDirectory, India's business and education listing platform.
-He writes straight-talking, research-backed guides on tech careers, courses and companies — genuine editorial recommendations, never paid rankings.
+Founder of TrueDirectory.
+Writes research-backed guides on tech careers, courses and companies across India — genuine editorial recommendations, never paid rankings.